List of Southern California transit agencies: Palos Verdes Peninsula Transit Authority

-Pasadena Transit

-Pasadena Transit runs 8 routes servicing the city of Pasadena.

-Paso Express

-On Monday through Saturday, the city of Paso Robles features a loop bus service.
-The line runs along Spring St and Riverside Blvd as major streets on the west bank of the Salinas River, while Creston Rd and Ramboulliet Rd are primary east bank highways.

-Pomona Valley Transportation Authority

-Serves the cities of Pomona, Claremont, LaVerne, and San Dimas.
-Programs include the Pomona Valley Get About program for seniors and disabled, Claremont Dial-a-Ride for all ages, Pomona Group Services, and San Dimas Dial-a-Cab for all ages.

 Rosemead Explorer

 The municipality of Rosemead operates two interlined bus lines, with Route 1 running clockwise and Route 2 traveling over the same area counterclockwise.
 The main termini of the loop are Montebello Town Center and Rosemead Square, with Walnut Grove and Garvey Avenue serving as major streets.

 San Fernando Trolley

 One circular fixed route, the result of consolidating two former fixed routes.

+Torrance Transit

+Torrance Transit runs 12 fixed routes, primarily serving South Bay region of Los Angeles County.